Projects

 Guatemala's population is made up of a variety of ethnic groups.
 Around 40 percent of the residents belong to an indigenous group.
 This constellation leads to a variety of languages and social structures - and to great social inequality in the country.
 Our projects train teachers to better respond to children's needs.
 We are also developing teaching materials that involve the children more in the classroom.

-- 205 teachers who benefit from further training
+- 760 teachers who will benefit from further training

-- 1803 parents and community members participating in activities to raise awareness about children's rights and quality education
+- 3'252 parents and community members who will take part in activities to raise awareness of children's rights and quality education

 Few children in El Salvador complete secondary school.
 Those who graduate are inadequately prepared for the world of work, both in terms of their level of education and their social skills, and only rarely manage to enter the world of work.
 We train teachers in participatory teaching methods.
 In this way, they make the lessons more interactive and involve the children more.
 We also support extracurricular activities in which children and young people acquire social skills and where the conditions for peaceful coexistence are created.

-- 184 teachers who benefit from further training
+- 197 teachers who will benefit from further training

 Because of the lack of prospects in Central America, many try their luck in a foreign country.
 Many of the migrants to the US are from Honduras.
 When children and young people flee, they also drop out of school.
 Only a few manage to migrate north.
 Most are sent back to a reality where they have missed several months of classes.
 Our projects support these children in catching up on missed schoolwork.

-- 112 actions taken by parents and community members to support the educational process of students
+- 156 measures implemented by parents and community members to support the educational process of schoolchildren

 South